htmd.model module#

 - Parameters:

-states (Union[list, int]) – A list of state indexes from which we want to sample
+states (list or int) – A list of state indexes from which we want to sample

-frames (Union[None, int, list]) – An integer with the number of frames we want to sample per state or a list of same length as states which contains the number of frames we want from each of the states.
+frames (int or list) – An integer with the number of frames we want to sample per state or a list of same length as states which contains the number of frames we want from each of the states.
 If set to None it will return all frames of the states.

 replacement (bool) – If we want to sample with or without replacement.